-System Configuration is an advanced tool that can help identify problems that might prevent Windows from starting correctly.
+System Configuration is a tool that can help identify problems that might prevent Windows from starting correctly.
 You

 can start Windows with common services and startup programs turned off and then turn them back on, one at a time.
-If a problem does not
+If a problem doesn't

-occur when a service is turned off, but does occur when turned on, then the service could be the cause of the problem.
+occur when a service is turned off, but does occur when that service is turned on, then the service could be the cause of the problem.

-System Configuration is intended to find and isolate problems, but it is not meant as a startup management program.
+System Configuration is intended to find and isolate problems, but it's not meant as a startup management program.
 To permanently

 remove or turn off programs or services that run at startup, see Uninstall or change a program.